PIjus-Github/VS-IHE/README.md

 # VS IHE
 This is a repository for the VS IHE mod for Friday Night Funkin.
 ### NOTE
-Once compiled, Do not run it from Kade Engine.exe, just run it from VS IHE.exe, okay? idk why it happens, hope I'll find a fix later.
+Once compiled, do not run it from Kade Engine.exe, just run it from VS IHE.exe, okay? idk why it happens, hope I'll find a fix later.